willfaught/paige/README.md

 title.

 The HTML body can have a header, a body, and a footer.
-The header has the section menu, if any; the page title, if any; the page description, if any; and the page date, if any.
+The header has the menu, if any; the page title, if any; the page description, if any;
+and the page date, if any.
 The body has the page content, if any.
 The footer has the copyright notice, if any.

-A section menu item is highlighted if its path is a prefix of the path of the current page.
-For example, the section menu item path `/foo/` matches the pages `content/foo/_index.md`, `content/foo/bar.md`, and `content/foo/bar/_index.md`.
-The section menu item path `/` only matches the page `content/_index.md`.
+A menu item is highlighted if its path is a prefix of the path of the current page.
+For example, the menu item path `/foo/` matches the pages `content/foo/_index.md`, `content/foo/bar.md`, and `content/foo/bar/_index.md`.
+The menu item path `/` only matches the page `content/_index.md`.

-The section menu uses the `main` identifier.
+The menu uses the `main` identifier.

 To show full pages instead of just the page title and description in a list page, set the list page parameter `paigeshowfullpages` to true.